forcedotcom/java-sdk/jpa/doc/jpa-cud.md

 You access an entity manager by first creating an instance of an <code>EntityManagerFactory</code> object for a persistence unit defined in `persistence.xml`.
 Using the factory class, you can then create an <code>EntityManager</code> object.

 The following sample creates an entity manager.
-The details of interacting with your data after creating the entity manager is omitted.
+The details of interacting with your data after creating the entity manager are omitted.

     private void setupEntityManager(String persistenceUnitName)
     {